Where are you located in San Francisco?

 Do I need to take SAT II tests?

 No, USF does not require SAT II subject test.

 Do you give college credit for AP and IB tests and courses?

-Yes.
+If a weighted GPA is provided on your high school transcript, we will use it for admission purposes.
+However, if one is not provided, we will recalculate, taking AP, IB, and Honors coursework into consideration.
 For each AP and IB course you take, you will receive an extra quality point that is calculated into your grade point average.
-This is true also for Honors courses taken during the junior and senior year of high school (or junior level courses taken prior to the junior year).
+This is also true for honors courses taken during the junior and senior year of high school (or junior level courses taken prior to the junior year).

 Can I get credit for college courses taken while attending high school?

 You may receive transfer credit for college courses if you attended a regionally accredited institution and can provide an official college transcript.
-Students concurrently enrolled in high school and college courses should apply as Freshman applicants.
+Students concurrently enrolled in high school and college courses should apply as a freshman.

 What is the application fee?

 A non-refundable fee of $55 is required to cover processing of the application.
-For non-U.S. Citizens, the fee is $55.
 Please do not send cash.
-Make checks or money orders payable to: University of San Francisco and be sure to submit your payment with your application.
+Submit your payment with your application.
+Make checks or money orders payable to: University of San Francisco.
 Please include your name and USF ID on your check.